iamdjangod/gtpay-woo-payment-gateway/README.md

 # Manual Installation
 * 	Download the plugin zip file
 * 	Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
-*   Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
-Once selected, press "OK" and press the "Install Now" button.
+*   Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
+Once selected, press "OK" and press the "Install Now" button.
 *   Activate the plugin.
 * 	Click the "Settings" link to Open the settings page for the plugin.
 *	Configure your "GTPay" settings.
 See below for details.